 Paro Taa Dzong

-The Dzong is located about five and a half kilometers away from Tshongdu town (the main town of Paro) and 500 feet from the Ringpung Dzong.
-Above it is Humrel Gonpo’s cas-tle, and below it is the Do Nam Dzong.
+The Dzong is located about five and a half kilometres away from Tshongdu town (the main town of Paro) and 500 feet from the Ringpung Dzong.
+Above it is Humrel Gonpo’s castle, and below it is the Do Nam Dzong.
+All Dzongs in Bhutan are of similar structure and are designed by the Zhabdrung Ngawang Namgyel.

 History of Paro Taa Dzong